aaronpowell/aaronpowell.github.io/src/content/posts/2021-07-29-keyboard-first-impressions-zsa-moonlander.md

 The ZSA Moonlander is a mechanical keyboard, which means you can feel superior to others by talking about different key switches, the pressure required for them, their pre-travel distance, etc.

 As a newbie to this space I've gone with two sets of key switches.
-Currently, I have Kailh Gold in, which are a very light switch, but also a super loud one (clacking on both the up and down motion), so it's probably a good thing I work from home (although right now we're home schooling due to COVID, but my wife hasn't said anything 😅).
+Currently, I have Kailh Gold in, which are a very light switch, but also a super loud one (clacking on both the up and down motion), so it's probably a good thing I work from home (~~although right now we're home schooling due to COVID, but my wife hasn't said anything 😅~~ **Update: my wife read this post and said "Oh, you can totally hear them.** 🤣).
 I also have a set of Cherry MX Brown, which are apparently a great starting key switch, they aren't too noisy, have a good feel, etc. I'll give them a try after a few weeks, once I'm more use to the keyboard.

 ![Key switches!](/images/2021-07-29-keyboard-first-impressions-zsa-moonlander/switches.jpg)